silent-code/FollowMe-Project/writeup/writeup.md

 -validation_steps: number of batches of validation images that go through the network in 1 epoch.
 This is similar to steps_per_epoch, except validation_steps is for the validation dataset. <BR>
 -workers: maximum number of processes to spin up.
 This can affect your training speed and is dependent on your hardware.<BR>

-Hyperparameters must be specified such that trainable parameters are found for the network that achieve a weighted intersection over union performance score greater than 0.40.
-I begain hyperparameter optimization by starting with publicly available values used in common FCN applications.
-Once I found modifying hyperparameters to be ineffective at final score performance - I was only able to achieve a max final score of 0.39 by tweaking hyperparameters - I turned to modification of network architecture parameters.
+Hyperparameters must be specified such that trainable parameters are found for the network that achieve a weighted intersection-over-union (IoU) performance score greater than 0.40.
+I began hyperparameter optimization by starting with publicly available values used in FCN image segmentation applications.
+Once I found modifying hyperparameters to be ineffective at final score performance improvements (I was only able to achieve a max final score of 0.39 by tweaking hyperparameters), I turned to modification of network architecture parameters.
 The breakthrough occured by decreasing the filter dimension reduction between the concatenate_7 and separable_conv2d_keras_25 layers from 70-20 to 70-40.
-I believe the 70-20 filter dimension change was to extreme and resulted in some of the learned filter encodings.
-The next table shows the hyperparameters I used to achieve a final score of 0.42.
+I believe the 70-20 filter dimension change was too extreme and resulted in some of the learned filter encoding information to be lossed in the decoding block.

+The next table shows the hyperparameters I used to achieve a final weighted IoU score of 0.42.

 ![alt text][image5]

-The final two following images show the the calcuated final score and the 100-epoch training / validation loss curves, respectively.
+The final two following images show the the calcuated final weighted IoU score and the 100-epoch training / validation loss curves, respectively.

 ![alt text][image1]
 ![alt text][image3]